-- Tea Rooms The tea rooms provide a convenient and pleasant place for refreshments.
-They are situated on Pretty Corner Lane surrounded by the woods.
-The tea rooms are independently managed and were sold to new owners early in 2021.
-We have introduced ourselves to the new owners and understand that their plan is to re-open as a café, and possibly a new forest school, however at the time of writing this has still yet to be fully confirmed.
-We would like to work with the new owners and as such have avoided introducing concessions to this site. - Picnic Tables and Benches Some picnic tables and benches are situated around the site for people to stop and enjoy their lunch, a brief pause in their walk or a rest of their legs.
+Tea Rooms - Pretty Corner Tea Room provided a convenient and pleasant place for refreshments, situated on Pretty Corner Lane and accessible from the woods or road.
+The tea rooms are independently managed and were sold to new owners in 2021.
+As a service we are keen to support this independent business and as such have avoided introducing concessions to this site on the understanding that the plan was always to re-open.
+We are pleased to say that in 2023 Pretty Wild at Pretty Corner Tea Gardens launched with several pop up cafes and workshops.
+It is great to see this local resource back in use.

+Picnic Tables and Benches - Some picnic tables and benches are situated around the site for people to stop and enjoy their lunch, a brief pause in their walk or a rest of their legs.
 In 2021 we also introduced new 'Happy to Chat' benches to help combat social isolation.
 We have increased the number of benches available around the site following the feedback received as part of our most recent user survey.